Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 Section 5 — Home Charging Equipment

-A standard 120V outlet adds 3–5 miles of range per hour.
+A standard 120V outlet adds 3–5 miles of range per hour — far too slow for daily driving.
 Level 2 (240V) adds 20–40 miles per hour and charges most EVs overnight.
-A smart Level 2 charger lets you schedule charging to hit off-peak rates automatically — saving $80–$100/month vs. unscheduled peak charging.
+A smart Level 2 charger lets you schedule charging to hit off-peak rates automatically — saving $80–$100/month vs. unscheduled peak charging at PG&E rates.

 After 10 years in California solar, these are the four I recommend.
-See the full California EV charger buyer's guide for a detailed breakdown with utility rebate amounts.
+See the full California EV charger buyer's guide for a detailed breakdown with utility rebate amounts, installation requirements, and head-to-head comparisons.

 ⭐ Lectron V-BOX Pro — Top Pick